ackertyson/dock-ops/README.md

 commands.
 See SHELL COMPLETION and COMMAND EQUIVALENTS sections below.

 But it's not merely about succinctness!
-The coolest feature is arguably that you can configure how `docker-compose` commands are formulated on a per-project basis (*and* per-mode, i.e., development/production/etc.), specifying which YAML files should be used for each; see the `setup` command below.
+The coolest feature is arguably that you can configure how `docker compose` commands are formulated on a per-project basis (*and* per-mode, i.e., development/production/etc.), specifying which YAML files should be used for each; see the `setup` command below.
 You might not get how awesome this is until you're managing several different projects which all